redFrik/udk10-Embedded_Systems/udk131205/README.md

 * `wget http://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/thursday.scd`
 * `ls` # list directory and show the files - double check that they are there

+Note: you can use the -N flag if you wish to overwrite the file

 //--starting the instrument
 ---------------------------
 Make sure an usb sound adapter is connected.